Once Upon a Time in Wonderland: Production and casting

 In February 2013, Kitsis and Horowitz, along with producers Zack Estrin and Jane Espenson, began development on a spin-off of Once Upon a Time which would focus on Lewis Carroll's Wonderland.
-It was initially reported that the show would recast Sebastian Stan's Mad Hatter due to his commitment to the Marvel Cinematic Universe, but Kitsis later revealed the next month that due to fan backlash and respect for Stan's performance, the character would not be recast and the series would proceed without the character.
+It was initially reported that the proposed spin-off would recast the role of Mad Hatter, portrayed by Sebastian Stan in the parent series, due to his commitment to the Marvel Cinematic Universe as Bucky Barnes / Winter Soldier.
+Kitsis later revealed the next month that due to fan backlash and respect for Stan's performance, the character would not be recast and the series would proceed without the character.